ayu3456/NamasteReact/Notes/notes_13.md

 1: Search Feature Testing, Suppose if we write pizza in the search box , it should filter out pizza resturant from the body.
 We have to write a test case for that.

 When u are doing any state updates,then u have to wrap your component inside the act function.

+# Add to Cart Testing.